-I am a participant in the Amazon Affiliate program.
-This post may contain affiliate links.
+I am a participant in the Amazon Affiliate program and other affiliate programs.
+This post may contain affiliate links which earn me a few dollars to help maintain the cost of running this blog.
 See my disclosure page for more info.

 When I was a little girl, one of my mom’s best friends got married.
 Her wedding was the first big wedding I had ever been to, and the only one I recall from my childhood.
 I remember hunting down the servers with passed hors d’oeuvres, searching for shrimp cocktail.
 I remember playing with the other kids in the super fancy bathroom.
 I remember the ceremony and riding in the car with several of the bridesmaids from the church to the reception.
 But what I remember most of all was the morning of the wedding.